perkeep/perkeep/doc/publishing/README.md

       }
     }

+For this to work you need a single permanode with an attribute "camliRoot" set to "mypics" which will serve as the root node for publishing.

+Suppose you want to publish two permanodes as "foo" and "bar".
+The root node needs the following atributes:

+    camliRoot = mypics // must match server-config.json
+    camilPath:foo = sha1-foo
+    camliPath:bar = sha1-bar

+where sha1-foo (and sha1-bar) is either a permanode with some camliContent, or a permanode with some camliMembers.

+This will serve content at the publisher root http(s)://«camlihost:port»/pics/ but note that publisher hides the contents of the root path.
+Keeping with the example above, it would serve http(s)://«camlihost:port»/pics/foo and http(s)://«camlihost:port»/pics/bar .

 The parameters for setting up the app's process ("listen", "backendURL", and "apiHost") are derived from the Camlistore server's "listen", and "baseURL", but should the need arise (e.g. with a proxy setup) they can be specified as well.